aidan-gibson/slackStats/README.md

 ie if there are 107 messages and I set limit to >1000, it'll tell me there are 100 messages.
 If I set limit to 1000 it'll tell me there are 107.

 ## Boof fix:
+Set limit to 1000

-Splitting Each Day into
+Split Each Day into
 0000-1200 (1000 max msgs for this period)
-1200-2359 (100 max msgs for this period)
+1200-2359 (1000 max msgs for this period)

+MUCH slower as we're sending a bunch of API calls instead of 1, but whatever.
+Works now.

 # Setup